and What Works Now!

 I found costs rose as amounts increased as they had to step in and complete transactions if they can not find someone on the other side to swap with.
 It can also be surprisingly helpful to speak with a knowledgeable human when you are setting up your account and need to understand how certain banks work on the other side of the globe.
 Even just getting your money out of your sending bank often needs guidance as there are usually a multitude of ways to do so as regulations and costs for each bank differ.

 For a small percentage of customers, they also have a slightly alarming practice of asking for more ID and potentially locking your account after you sent them your money to their account – if you exceeded certain thresholds in order to for them to meet regulations.

 At the end of the day for larger amounts, it turns out that companies like OFX, TorFX and WorldFirst – the companies that originally carved 70-80% off the costs of using a bank and provide a customer focused service – are the still the best way to go if you want to move larger amounts.
-I also think there can be huge advantage to choosing a service with offices in your country for service and security reasons.
+I also think there can be huge advantage to choosing the best international money transfer service a service with offices in your country for service and security reasons.